-Over the past 12 years, here at the Indoor Cycling Association, we’ve been dedicated to sharing ways for instructors all over the globe to harness the power and message of music.
-For our ICA members, we’ve curated numerous profiles and playlists centered around music themes.
+Over the past 13 years, here at the Indoor Cycling Association, we’ve been dedicated to sharing ways for instructors all over the globe to harness the power and message of music.
+For our ICA members, we’ve curated numerous profiles and playlists centered around music themes.Â

-• A playlist of songs with lyrics about music and singing.
+- A playlist of songs with lyrics about music and singing.
 Some ideas are “Don’t Stop the Music” by Rihanna, “When I Sing” by NEEDTOBREATHE, and “I Love Music” by the O’Jays.
-(See the ICA bucket playlist below with ~160 songs.)
+(See the ICA bucket playlist below with ~160 songs.)Â

-• Lyrics that focus on the beat, rhythm, or other musical ideas.
-Examples are “Chained to the Rhythm“ by Katy Perry, “Rockin’ to the Beat” by Black Eyed Peas, and “Rhythm is a Dancer” by SNAP!
-(See the ICA bucket playlist below with ~60 songs.)
+- Lyrics that focus on the beat, rhythm, or other musical ideas.
+Examples are “Chained to the Rhythm” by Katy Perry, “Rockin’ to the Beat” by Black Eyed Peas, and “Rhythm is a Dancer” by SNAP!
+(See the ICA bucket playlist below with ~60 songs.)Â

-• Songs based on guitars.
-April is International Guitar Month, but you can ride to a guitar theme any time of the year!
+- Songs based on guitars.
+April is International Guitar Month, but you can ride to a guitar theme any time.
 In this post, I give you numerous suggestions for guitar-heavy songs.
-There are two bucket playlists with almost 300 songs to choose from.
-Plus, you’ll find an awesome profile already created for you called “In Celebration of Guitars.”
+There are two bucket playlists with 370 songs to choose from.
+Plus, you’ll find two awesome profiles ready to go, one called “In Celebration of Guitars” and the other called “Three Long Guitar-Powered Climbs.”Â

-• Songs based on drums.
+- Songs based on drums.
 May is International Drum Month.
 In this post, I give you 12 different super-drumming songs with suggestions on what to do with them.
-ICA members will find a drumming bucket playlist with over 150 songs that are great for your cycling classes.
-There is also a climbing profile ready for you to use.
+ICA members will find a drumming bucket playlist with over 210 songs that are great for your cycling classes.
+There are also two drumming-based profiles ready for you—one a climbing profile and the other high-intensity intervals.Â

-• Songs based on piano.
-September is International Piano Month.
-Artists that use a lot of piano in their songs include Elton John, Billy Joel, Brice Springsteen, Supertramp, Coldplay, Adele, The Rolling Stones, The Beatles, Bob Seger, The Police, Queen, Florence and the Machine, and so many more.
-My absolute favorite piano songs for indoor cycling classes are “Uncertain Smile” by The The and “Jessica” by the Allman Brothers Band.
+- Songs based on piano.
+September is International Piano Month; use our ready-made sweet-spot cruise interval profile or create your own with our bucket playlist filled with 300 awesome piano tunes.
+Artists that use a lot of piano in their songs include Elton John, Billy Joel, Bruce Springsteen, Supertramp, Coldplay, Adele, The Rolling Stones, The Beatles, Bob Seger, The Police, Queen, Florence and the Machine, and so many more.
+My absolute favorite piano songs for indoor cycling classes are “Uncertain Smile” by The The and “Jessica” by the Allman Brothers Band.Â

-Here are a few songs to add to your playlists based on some of the ideas above:
+Below are a few songs to add to your playlists based on some of the ideas above:

 The Music, Jake Tarry, 2:30, 126 bpm.

-Instructors and riders alike can identify with the lyrics: “If it wasn’t for the music, I don’t know what I’d do”!
+Instructors and riders alike can identify with the lyrics: “If it wasn’t for the music, I don’t know what I’d do”!Â

 A Really Cool Dance Song, Bowling for Soup, 3:44, 141 bpm